-- All sampling methods are a pragmatic compromise, and an acceptable threshold for the precision of the estimates must be made.
-The precision of fatality estimates is based on four key factors: carcass persistence rate; observer efficiency rate; search interval and proportion of area searched. - The median carcass persistence rate for bat carcasses at other SPR sites from n=32 trials has been estimated at 21.54 days6.
-This may vary at Clauchrie, and as such will be estimated across the monitoring period by placing up to n=4 bat carcasses distributed randomly below the turbine to be searched during each survey (i.e. circa. n=14 bat carcasses trials in total).
+All sampling methods are a pragmatic compromise, and an acceptable threshold for the precision of the estimates must be made.
+The precision of fatality estimates is based on four key factors: carcass persistence rate; observer efficiency rate; search interval and proportion of area searched.

+The median carcass persistence rate for bat carcasses at other SPR sites from n=111 trials has been estimated at 15.41 days6.
+This may vary at Euchanhead, and as such will be estimated across the monitoring period by placing n=5 bat carcasses distributed randomly below the n=6 turbines to be searched during each survey (i.e. n=30 bat carcasses trials in total).
 Each carcass will also be paired with a motion activated camera-trap, which will provide the exact timing as to when a carcass is removed.
-The carcasses will then be checked manually on the following survey and left in-situ if remains are still visible for a maximum of four weeks (i.e. two survey periods) then retrieved. - The search methodology will aim to achieve an observer efficiency rate of >80 % (i.e. 80 % of carcasses which are present are detected) and will calculate this using integrated trials of the n=14 carcasses placed to determine carcass persistence.
-Previous work at SPR sites using trained dog teams (and for the DEFRA study1) has demonstrated that an observer efficiency rate of >0.81 is achievable.
-It is assumed that 100 % of the area under the turbines will be searched since there are no ground conditions at Clauchrie which would restrict access, although this will be checked during surveys.
-Based on these parameters
+The carcasses will then be checked manually on the following survey and left in-situ if remains are still visible for a maximum of 4 weeks (i.e. 2 survey periods) then retrieved.